 Description: Yellow and Blue are approaching a shore, sailing close-hauled.
 Blue hails “room to tack.”
 Yellow tacks immediately and Blue begins her tack as soon as Yellow does.

-Was Yellow required to hail in response to Blue’s hail?
+Should Yellow hail in response to Blue’s hail?
 Answer

 Could Blue have hailed for room to tack if she were reaching?
 Answer